andela-technology/qualified-docs/content/reference/languages/typescript.md

 ### How different TypeScript code sections are treated

 For TypeScript 2.4, the solution and optional setup/preloaded code are combined into one "solution" file.
-The test fixture is its own file.
+The test suite is its own file.

 For TypeScript 3.3+, the optional setup/preloaded code is written to a separate file that can be imported with path: "./preloaded".